open-compensation-token-license/license-token-website/wikisrc/de-gods-in-cyberwarfare.md

 2. **Smart Contract Vulnerabilities:**

 Smart contracts, the backbone of any NFT ecosystem, present another potential weakness.
 These self-executing contracts with embedded rules are critical in establishing ownership and transaction protocols.
 However, flaws in smart contract code can lead to significant security breaches.
 DeGods employs rigorous auditing processes and engages with blockchain security firms to ensure their smart contracts are robust and devoid of exploit opportunities.
+For more on smart contracts, visit [Smart Contracts on Blockchain](https://www.license-token.com/wiki/smart-contracts-on-blockchain).

 3. **Exploits on Decentralized Exchanges (DEXs):**